Acadian Ambulance fights EMT shortage with accelerated training program

 Officials say the opportunities are limitless once the credentials are earned.

-“It gives them a great foundation so from an academic standpoint, this is a great stepping stone and at the same time, pay for the other school they’re going to and give them the foundation they need for the credentials to get into other programs," said Cox.
+“It gives them a great foundation, so from an academic standpoint, this is a great stepping stone and at the same time, pay for the other school they’re going to and give them the foundation they need for the credentials to get into other programs," Cox said.

 Once graduated, former students will be paid as EMTs or paramedics.